Local Quasiconvexity of Groups acting on Small Cancellation Complexes

 \subsection{The Spelling Theorem and the Coned-off Cayley Complex $\widehat X$}

-The following was proven in \cite[Thm 3.1]{DuHo94-2}: \begin{thm}[Spelling Theorem] Let $r$ be a cyclically reduced word of length $\ell\geq 2$ in the free product $\mc A \ast \mc B$.
-Assume that $m \geq 6$.
+Let $\mc A$ and $\mc B$ be countable groups, let $r \in \mc A \ast \mc B$ a cyclically reduced word of length at least $2$ that is not a proper power, let $m>0$, and let $\mc G =\abrm$.
+The following was proven in \cite[Thm 3.1]{DuHo94-2}: \begin{thm}[Spelling Theorem] Assume that $m \geq 6$.
 Let $w$ be a non-empty, cyclically reduced word belonging to the normal closure of $r^m$.
 Then either: \begin{enumerate} \item $w$ is a cyclic permutation of $r^m$; or \item $w$ has two strongly disjoint cyclic subwords $U_1$, $U_2$, such that each $U_i$ is identical to a cyclic subword of $r^m$ of length at least $(m - 1)\ell - 1$. \end{enumerate} In particular, the length $|w|$ of the normal form of $w$ is at least $m\ell$. \end{thm}